 Claire Reddleman is a photographic artist and academic who is interested in maps and mapping, landscape, collage and the limits of photography.
 The ongoing artistic project, 'Pennine Street: a cartographic fiction in east London', uses walking, photographic collage, and textual collage to twin two significant British routes - the Pennine Way, Britain's first long distance national trail, and High Street 2012, the pseudo-route between the City of London and the Stratford Olympic sites.
 Academic and research interests include cartographic abstraction, a new way of understanding how we are positioned and mediated by the maps we use to picture the world; and a project underway exploring Robinson Crusoe as a figure for the bourgeois subject of capital, and its relevance for thinking through how forms of social abstraction constitute our social relations in the present.

-Research monograph 'Cartographic abstraction and contemporary art: seeing with maps' is forthcoming from Routledge end of 2017/beginning of 2018.
-Available for pre-order here.
+Research monograph 'Cartographic abstraction and contemporary art: seeing with maps' is out now from Routledge.
+Available here.
+Please get in touch if you would like a pdf of part of the text.

 I am also working on an edited volume, provisionally titled 'Robinson Crusoe in the Twenty-First Century'.
 I tweet @reddlemap, mainly about maps.